rodneyshupe/Cookbook/Recipes/Entrees/Pasta/FlyingPigSpaghettiAndMeatBalls.rst

    deglaze with the wine.
 Reduce wine by 50 per cent.
 3. Add canned tomatoes, basil and parsley and stew for 45 minutes on medium heat.
-4. MEATBALLS: Preheat oven to 420 degrees.
+4. MEATBALLS: Preheat oven to 420F.
 Line a baking tray with parchment paper.
 Mix all the ingredients by hand in a large mixing bowl until well mixed.
 5. Roll the meatball mix into 3 tablespoon balls and place on the baking